intermix/airflow-plugin/README.md

 Task name as well.

-However, if you are using **_PostgresHook_**, we recommend using the [intermix.io Python Plugin](https://docs.intermix.io/hc/en-us/articles/360004408853-intermix-io-Python-Plugin) to explicitly pass in the DAG and Task name explicitly.
+However, if you are using **_PostgresHook_**, we recommend using the [intermix.io Python Plugin](https://docs.intermix.io/hc/en-us/articles/360004408853-intermix-io-Python-Plugin) to explicitly pass in the DAG and Task name.

 [See this link for intermix.io Python Plugin installation and use.](https://docs.intermix.io/hc/en-us/articles/360004408853-intermix-io-Python-Plugin)